kunnath/rfautomation/README.MVP.md

 	•	✅ Competitive Edge: Seamless CI/CD integration + AI-powered test case writing.

 💡 Would you like help drafting a detailed business plan or pitch deck for investors? 🚀

+########

+Here’s a detailed business requirement document (BRD) for your project, presented in a real business scenario:

+Business Requirement Document (BRD)

+Project Name: Robot Framework Test Flow Builder
+Version: 1.0
+Prepared by: Ishma Pesri
+Date: [Insert Date]
+Status: Draft

+1. Introduction

+1.1 Purpose

+The purpose of this project is to develop a custom frontend application that allows users to drag and drop .robot test scripts as nodes, enabling them to visually design and manage automated test flows.
+The system will execute Robot Framework test cases seamlessly, providing a user-friendly interface for test automation teams.

+1.2 Business Need

+Currently, test automation teams manage Robot Framework test scripts manually or through CI/CD pipelines, making it difficult to visualize, modify, and execute complex test flows.
+A graphical interface will enhance efficiency by enabling non-technical users to create test flows dynamically without deep scripting knowledge.

+1.3 Key Objectives
+	•	Provide a drag-and-drop interface for arranging .robot test scripts as nodes.
+	•	Enable sequential and conditional execution of test cases.
+	•	Offer test execution monitoring and result tracking within the UI.
+	•	Integrate with existing test repositories (e.g., Git, local storage).
+	•	Allow users to export/import test flow configurations.

+2. Business Use Case

+2.1 Actors
+	•	Test Automation Engineer – Designs, modifies, and executes test flows.
+	•	QA Manager – Monitors execution status and reports test results.
+	•	Business Analyst – Reviews test coverage and automation efficiency.

+2.2 Scenario Example

+Current Process:
+	1. Test engineers manually write .robot scripts.
+	2. Scripts are stored in repositories and executed via command line.
+	3. Complex test flows require custom scripting for orchestration.
+	4. Execution logs are reviewed manually.

+Proposed Process with UI:
+	1. The test engineer logs into the frontend and uploads or selects .robot scripts.
+	2. Using a drag-and-drop editor, the engineer creates a test flow by connecting scripts.
+	3. The system validates dependencies and execution order.
+	4. The user executes the test flow, and the system provides real-time status updates.
+	5. After execution, results are available for review and export.

+3. Functional Requirements

+3.1 User Interface (UI) Requirements
+	1. The UI shall provide a drag-and-drop canvas for arranging .robot scripts as nodes.
+	2. Users shall be able to connect, rearrange, and delete test nodes.
+	3. Each node shall display:
+	•	Script name
+	•	Status (Pending, Running, Passed, Failed)
+	•	Execution time
+	4. The UI shall allow users to save and load test flows.
+	5. Users shall be able to configure conditional execution (e.g., run Script B only if Script A passes).

+3.2 Execution & Integration Requirements
+	1. The system shall execute Robot Framework scripts based on the designed flow.
+	2. Execution shall support:
+	•	Sequential execution (one script after another).
+	•	Parallel execution (multiple scripts running at once).
+	•	Conditional execution (execute based on test results).
+	3. Logs and execution results shall be displayed in the UI.
+	4. The system shall support importing test scripts from:
+	•	Local system
+	•	Git repositories

+3.3 Reporting & Monitoring
+	1. The UI shall display real-time execution progress.
+	2. Users shall be able to view and export:
+	•	Execution logs
+	•	Pass/fail reports
+	•	Execution time statistics

+4. Non-Functional Requirements

+4.1 Performance
+	•	The system shall support at least 50 concurrent test cases per execution.
+	•	UI interactions shall have a response time of <1 second.

+4.2 Security
+	•	User authentication shall be required.
+	•	Access control shall be implemented (e.g., Admin, Engineer, Viewer roles).
+	•	Test scripts shall be stored securely.

+4.3 Scalability
+	•	The system shall support future integration with cloud-based test execution environments.

+5. Constraints & Assumptions
+	•	Users must have .robot test scripts prepared before using the system.
+	•	The tool will initially support only Robot Framework (other frameworks may be considered in the future).
+	•	The system will not replace CI/CD pipelines but will complement them.

+6. Success Metrics
+	•	80% reduction in manual test execution effort.
+	•	50% improvement in test flow creation time.
+	•	User adoption rate of 90% within the QA team after 6 months.

+Would you like me to refine any part or add additional technical details? 🚀